CPAs, EAs and Tax Attorneys, and the Differences Between Them

 How does one become a CPA?

 On the path to becoming a certified public accountant, a CPA must first earn either a BS or a BA (and preferably in finance, accounting, administration or management).
 Because a CPA can only practice in the state in which he is licensed, he must first pick a state in which to get the license.
-The exam is fairly similar, regardless of the state.
+The exam is the same, regardless of the state.
 It will consist of four sections and 1000 questions.
 After passing the exam, aspiring CPAs are required to meet certain practice requirements (interning with a CPA, etc).

 The four sections of a CPA examination cover: